April 12, 2019

 Wake up and coffee they say, until a slip of the fingers and down your coffee goes…on your white shirt and dripping down your car seats – just when you thought coffee and driving was the perfect duo for a productive and efficient morning.

-Now if this is, was or sound like it could happen to you, listen up.
+Yes, you could always opt for a mobile car detailing service, but let’s assume you need something right then and now.
+If this is, was or sound like it could happen to you, listen up.

 Firstly stains could be fresh or dried and to makes sure you get the right help in both situations; we are combining the steps for both conundrums below.